nicklockwood/ShapeScript/docs/1.5.10/ios/paths.md

 ![Arc](../../images/arc.png)

 You may notice that this "smooth" arc is not actually very smooth.
-As discussed in the [primitives section](primitives.md), 3D shapes are constructed from flat triangles, so likewise, curves are approximated using straight lines.
+As discussed in the [primitives section](primitives.md), 3D shapes are constructed from flat polygons, so likewise, curves are approximated using straight lines.
 You can adjust the smoothness of curves in a path using the `detail` command:

 ```swift
 detail 99